philpagel/PCE174-communication/README.md

 To stop logging press and hold the `REC` button until the `MEM` icon disappears.

-To clear logger memory with the meter is off, press and hold the `REC` button and than switch it on with the `Power` button.
+To clear logger memory, turn off the meter, then press and hold the `REC` button and switch it back on with the `Power` button.